- MIS Tutorial

 To the managers, Management Information System is an implementation of the organizational systems and procedures.
 To a programmer it is nothing but file structures and file processing.
 However, it involves much more complexity.

-The three components in MIS gives a more complete and focused definition, where System suggests integration and holistic view, Information stands for processed data and Management is the ultimate user, the decision makers.
+The three components of MIS provide a more complete and focused definition, where System suggests integration and holistic view, Information stands for processed data, and Management is the ultimate user, the decision makers.

-Management information system can thus be analyzed as:
+Management information system can thus be analyzed as follows −

 Management covers the planning, control, and administration of the operations of a concern.
 The top management handles planning; the middle management concentrates on controlling; and the lower management is concerned with actual administration.